ShauryaGhai/Global-Superstore-Analysis/README.md

 # Methodology

-EDA: regional, state, city, and category-level breakdowns with correlation analysis
+EDA:regional, state, city, and category-level breakdowns with correlation analysis

-Visualization: bar charts surfacing discount patterns and regional performance gaps Regression modeling on 70/30 split; residuals used as a market classification tool
+Visualization: bar charts surfacing discount patterns and regional performance gaps

+Regression modeling on 70/30 split; residuals used as a market classification tool